poeticoding/yolo_elixir/README.md

 The postprocessing steps are:

 1. **Filter Low Probability Detections**
-   - Each of the 8400 detections has probabilities for 80 classes
+   - Each detection has probabilities for all classes
    - Only keep detections where max class probability exceeds `prob_threshold` (default 0.25)

 2. **Non-Maximum Suppression (NMS)**